 For those who prefer culture and history to outdoor activities, the Mount Prospect Historical Society features home tours throughout the region, including visits to historic buildings in the Prospect Heights area.
 Families with younger children are close to the Kohl Children’s Museum in nearby Glenview.
 The interactive museum’s exhibits change regularly and teach kids about everything from how butterflies grow to how gears work.
 The museum is as entertaining as it is educational and helps keep Prospect Heights school ratings high.

 HVAC in Prospect Heights, IL

-Prospect Heights shares Chicago's warm summers and blustery winters.
-Having reliable heating contractors and air conditioning contractors is vital to cope with sub-freezing temperatures in the winter and steamy heat in the summer.
-Comfort 24-7 has certified technicians who are trained to deal with the weather extremes that Prospect Heights homes face.
+Prospect Heights shares Chicago’s warm summers and blustery winters.
+Having reliable heating contractors and air conditioning contractors is vital to coping with sub-freezing temperatures in the winter and steamy heat in the summer.
+Comfort24-7 has certified technicians who are trained to deal with the weather extremes that Prospect Heights homes face.

-In the summer, Comfort 24-7's air conditioning contractors are available for emergency service calls, regular maintenance and new system installation.
-Heating repair specialists work throughout the winter to provide local homeowners with furnace repair, installation and maintenance services.
-As certified HVAC contractors, Comfort 24-7 technicians undergo testing to ensure complete knowledge of all HVAC equipment and receive ongoing education to keep up with the latest innovations in heating and cooling technology.
-The company serves Prospect Heights, Mount Prospect, Arlington Heights, Wheeling and other communities in the greater Chicago metropolitan area.
+In the summer, Comfort24-7 is available for emergency service calls, regular maintenance, and new system installation.
+Heating repair specialists work throughout the winter to provide local homeowners with furnace repair, installation, and maintenance services.
+As a certified HVAC contractor, Comfort24-7 undergoes testing to ensure complete knowledge of all HVAC equipment and receive ongoing education to keep up with the latest innovations in heating and cooling technology.
+We serve Prospect Heights, Mount Prospect, Arlington Heights, Wheeling, and other communities in the greater Chicago metropolitan area.